Bryan De La Cruz Player Props: Marlins vs. Twins

-The Miami Marlins and Bryan De La Cruz, who went 0-for-4 last time out, take on Tyler Mahle and the Minnesota Twins at LoanDepot park, Monday at 6:40 PM ET.
+The Miami Marlins and Bryan De La Cruz, who went 3-for-4 with a double last time out, battle Kenta Maeda and the Minnesota Twins at LoanDepot park, Tuesday at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mets.
+In his most recent appearance, he strung together three hits (going 3-for-4 with a double) against the Twins.

 Bryan De La Cruz Game Info & Props vs. the Twins